erizov/Professor/semester_08/lecture_47_support_systems/customer_support_automation/school.en.md

 ## Simple Explanation

-Customer Support Automation is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Customer Support Automation is an algorithm used to solve specific problems in computer science.

 ## Where It's Used